-In Origination & Advisory, Deutsche Bank expects revenues to be lower in 2022 compared to 2021 primarily due to an expected decline in the market fee pool compared to last year.
-Deutsche Bank expects its Debt Origination business to further increase its left lead and administrative agency roles in transactions and further develop its ESG capabilities for clients.
-In Equity Origination, Deutsche Bank will continue to provide a competitive offering across products.
-In Advisory, Deutsche Bank plans to build on the momentum of the prior year and invest in targeted coverage areas where it sees growth potential, which should also benefit the wider Origination & Advisory business.
+In Origination & Advisory, Deutsche Bank expects revenues to be significantly lower in 2022 compared to 2021, primarily due to an expected decline in the industry fee pool, which was approximately 30 % lower yearon-year for the first quarter.
+In Debt Origination, Deutsche Bank expects the high yield business to be challenged in the short term, although Investment Grade debt performance was robust in the first quarter and Deutsche Bank plans to further develop its ESG capabilities for clients.
+Equity Origination has been and will be impacted by the materially reduced issuance levels in 2022, but Deutsche Bank will continue to provide a competitive offering across products.
+In Advisory, Deutsche Bank plans to build on the momentum of the first quarter and invest in targeted coverage areas where Deutsche Bank sees growth potential.